layrjs/layr/README.md

 ## Overview

+> **Note:** Layr v2 is published on NPM, but the documentation is still a work in progress.

 [Layr](https://layrjs.com) is a set of JavaScript/TypeScript libraries that dramatically simplify the development of full-stack apps.

 Typically, a full-stack app comprises a frontend and a backend running in two different environments connected through a web API (REST, GraphQL, etc.)